-Step 2: The second task is to import that recorded music in your animation.
+Step 2: The second task is to import that recorded music into your animation.
 For this, we need to add it to Flash’s Library.
-For this click on File > Import > Import to Library.
+For this, click on File > Import > Import to Library.
 Browse sound files from your computer location.
 In this way, the sound file will be stored in Flash Library.

-Step 3: We can add the sound files in your existing layer or we can add it into new layers.
-By providing new layers we can control over fading in and out when to play and stop the music and it is also easier to move sound around.
+Step 3: We can add the sound files to your existing layer or add them into new layers.
+By providing new layers, we can control over fading in and out when to play and stop the music, and it is also easier to move sound around.

 Step 4: After that, we can create a keyframe from where your music will start in your animation.
-For this on the sound’s layer select the frame from when you want to start the music.
+For this, on the sound’s layer, select the frame from when you want to start the music.
 Press the F7 key to insert a blank keyframe.
-Like for example if you want to include music that plays for the entire duration of animation select the first frame of your animation.
+For example, if you want to include music playing for the entire duration of the animation, select the first frame of your animation.

-Step 5: Now add sound to your animation from already created library.
-For this click on the properties frame.
+Step 5: Now add sound to your animation from the already created library.
+For this, click on the properties frame.
 The sound section will appear.
 Then click on the “Name” menu and select the file from the Library.

 Above are the basic steps that we need to follow in creating an animation in Flash.
-It entirely depends upon the creativity of the person to design and adjust the motion of characters to form a wonderful animation.
+It entirely depends on the person’s creativity to design and adjust the motion of characters to form a wonderful animation.

 This is a guide to Animation in Flash.
 Here we discuss the steps for creating animation in flash and tweening and how to add sound or music to animation.
 You may also look at the following articles to learn more-